-Instead of this Try this We must help more people quit smoking, and build greater awareness of the harms caused by tobacco products among low- income communities and communities of color.
+Instead of this Try this We must help more people quit smoking, and build greater awareness of the harms caused by tobacco products among lowincome communities and communities of color.
 Research that modeled what would happen if the US adopted a nationwide ban on menthol tobacco products found that the policy would save more than 600,000 lives, including nearly a quarter million Black lives.
 Tobacco use is a major contributor to the three leading causes of death among African Americans-heart disease, cancer, and stroke.
-We must take steps to eliminate racial disparities in tobacco-related health burdens.
-If tobacco interventions are not implemented in an equitable manner, certain population groups may be left out, causing or exacerbating disparities in tobacco use.
+We must take a public health approach to eliminating racial disparities in tobacco-related health burdens.
 Banning the sale of tobacco products within 1,000 feet of a school would dramatically reduce the number of retailers in cities.
 The effects of a ban would be greatest in urban areas, so would especially benefit Black communities and lower-income people.
-This single change would completely eliminate a major source of racial disparities in tobacco- related health problems.
+This single change would completely eliminate a major source of racial disparities in tobacco-related health problems.